 A GRC solution is nothing without current, trusted information about the organization's IT infrastructure (which must include business-critical and other 3rd-party vendors).
 Historically, the only real way to collect such information was manually and nothing was verifiable.
-Clearly, that approach is inadequate, but at this time, there are NO fully automated data collection and analysis solutions.
+While fully autonomous GRC systems are still evolving, as of 2025 several providers like Vanta, Drata, and Scrut now offer near-real-time, API-based data collection with AI-enhanced analysis for key compliance areas, significantly reducing manual input.
 What everyone is forced to do is to cobble together two or more solutions to make this happen, while still requiring a lot of manual work.